 600 N Market St Ext – Seaford | DE 19973 | Ph (302) 629-2524

 Warren County Community College (Instructional Support Center, 1st Fl, Rm 106, HiSET)

 Well, that has changed with the arrival of an online, proctored GED testing option.
 A proctor will use an internet connection to oversee your GED test-taking activities and check if you act in accordance with the regulations.
-Check out this post: ‘New online GED test-taking option’ to read more.
+To learn more, check out this post: The online GED test.

 The most recent version of the GED exam was introduced by the GED Testing Service, a cooperation of the American Council on Education (ACE) and Pearson, throughout the United States.

 The GED exam needs to be revised around every decade to remain a trustworthy measurement of high school equivalency, and when a new GED exam is introduced, the old version is retired.

 The GED program is developed for adults who never finished high school and assists them in acquiring a comparable diploma.